-A major Caribbean bank that offers a full range of market-leading financial services partnered with Devbridge Group to establish a mobile banking strategy and take four mobile applications to market in an unprecedented six months.
+A major Caribbean bank that offers a full range of market-leading financial services partnered with Devbridge to establish a mobile banking strategy and take four mobile applications to market in an unprecedented six months.
 Here's how we did it.

 Defining a Minimum Viable Product

 To make this aggressive go-to-market strategy successful, blended product management, design, and engineering teams from Devbridge and the bank established strict governance around the agile delivery framework.
 A minimum viable product (MVP) was defined using lean requirements gathered from cross-functional stakeholders.
 Devbridge solicited feedback from the business, conducted a feature parity analysis from internet banking, and identified new features that would drive adoption and customer satisfaction to establish the product strategy and form the backlog.

 Rapid prototyping and user testing were leveraged to quickly build alignment among senior stakeholders and the product team and establish priorities for the product.
 Getting ahead of of the curve, the team established an escalation and ownership chain, which allowed the product team to operate independently of stakeholders while orienteering towards the MVP scope.
 Sprint based demo’s allowed executives to contribute and stay involved without significant management overhead.

 A technology solution to ship multiple apps simultaneously

 Based on the requirements gathered and user demographic data, the team determined that a hybrid technology stack would be the most advantageous to ship four applications to market simultaneously.
 Additionally, by creating a single code base, the applications would be easier to maintain as the product evolved.